 Recent research has identified a number of genes related to inherited cancer risk.
-In fact, estimates suggest that between 5 to 10% of all cancers are due to an inherited gene mutation.
+In fact, estimates suggest that between 5 and 10% of all cancers are due to an inherited gene mutation.

-If you carry one of these inherited gene mutations, you may have a significantly higher lifetime risk of developing cancer compared with the general population.
-By considering personal and family medical histories, a doctor can identify people who could benefit from meeting with a genetic counselor for a hereditary cancer risk assessment.
+If you carry one of these inherited genetic mutations, you may have a significantly higher lifetime cancer risk compared to the general population.
+By considering personal and family medical histories, we can identify if you could benefit from meeting with a genetic counselor for a hereditary cancer risk assessment.

-A genetic test for cancer risk doesn’t reveal the presence or absence of cancer.
-Instead, it shows whether you have an inherited tendency – predisposition – cancer.
 Though there aren’t physical risks involved with genetic testing, there can be a psychological impact.
-That’s why we recommend education and counseling with genetic testing.
+That’s why we recommend education and genetic counseling alongside genetic testing.

 Our genetic counselors can assess your risk for a variety of inherited medical conditions like cancer, genetic disorders, and birth defects.
 The process includes reviewing the pattern and ages of cancer diagnosis in your family and discussing whether those results suggest an inherited predisposition to cancer.